 - Charitable contributions (worth 1.25 cents)

-Another common move is to combine points with one of Chase’s other premium cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® or Ink Business Preferred® Credit Card for more flexibility, like the ability to move your rewards to one of Chase’s transfer partners at a 1:1 ratio.
+Another common move is to combine points with one of Chase’s other premium cards, such as the Chase Sapphire Preferred Card, Chase Sapphire Reserve or Ink Business Preferred Credit Card.
+This provides you with added flexibility and the ability to move your rewards to one of Chase’s transfer partners at a 1:1 ratio.

-The Chase Freedom Unlimited card comes with a number of perks and benefits that you don’t normally see with no-annual-fee cards.
-For starters, this card comes with a complimentary DashPass for three months.
-After that, it automatically resumes at a reduced rate for the next nine months.
+The Chase Freedom Unlimited comes with a number of perks that you don’t normally see with no-annual-fee credit cards.
+For starters, this card comes with a complimentary DashPass subscription for three months.
+After that, the subscription automatically resumes at a reduced rate (50 perfect off the monthly rate) for the next nine months.
 With this pass, you’ll get unlimited food delivery with no delivery fee on orders over $12.

-There’s also purchase protection and extended warranty coverage.
-The card’s trip cancellation and interruption protection reimburses up to $1,500 per person and $6,000 per trip for prepaid tickets and non-refundable passenger fares.
+There’s also purchase protection, extended warranty coverage and trip cancellation and interruption protection that reimburses up to $1,500 per person and $6,000 per trip.

-Perhaps one of the best things you can do with this card is pair it with another Chase card or even use it within a Chase trifecta.
-In either case, your goal is to combine points to maximize both the way you earn your rewards and how you redeem them.
+Perhaps one of the best things you can do with this card is pair it with another Chase card or even use it within the Chase trifecta.
+In either case, the goal is to combine rewards to maximize both the way you earn and how you redeem.

 Suppose you want to go the trifecta route.
-In this case, you could throw in the Ink Business Preferred® Credit Card, which has generous rewards for travel, shipping, internet, cable and phone services and select online advertising, along with a great sign-up bonus—all of which can boost your ability to earn more rewards.
-From here, you’d pool points from all three cards to your Chase Ink or your Sapphire Reserve to use with Chase travel partners.
+In this case, you could throw in the Ink Business Preferred, a business credit card that offers generous rewards for travel, shipping, internet, cable and phone services and select advertising purchases.
+From here, you’d pool rewards earned from all three cards to your Chase Ink or Sapphire Reserve to use with Chase travel partners.

-Using multiple Chase cards also works to enhance your Pay Yourself Back tool rewards.
-For instance, let’s assume you have both a Sapphire Preferred or Sapphire Reserve card in addition to a Chase Freedom credit card.
-From there, you could transfer points to either of your Sapphire cards and use the Pay Yourself Back tool for a boosted rewards value on grocery store purchases, dining at restaurants, home improvement store purchases and donations to select charities.
+Using multiple Chase cards also works to enhance rewards earned with the Pay Yourself Back tool.
+For instance, let’s assume you have a Sapphire Preferred or Reserve card in addition to a Chase Freedom credit card.
+From there, you could transfer points to either of your Sapphire cards and use the Pay Yourself Back tool for a boosted rewards value on certain redemptions.